 You may already have skills that will help you to choose careers and find jobs, and we’ll help you to identify these.
-Examples include casual work, clubs, sport, and school activities such as our student ambassador scheme, listener scheme, and mentoring younger students.
+Examples include work experience, casual work, clubs, sport, and school activities such as our student ambassador scheme, listener scheme, and mentoring younger students.

 Price Waterhouse Coopers, the global financial services company, has a useful resource on developing workplace skills.

 Apprenticeships are an increasingly popular route into employment for some students, giving you the chance to earn while you learn, and work towards nationally recognised qualifications.
 Apprenticeship Guide is a comprehensive, user-friendly and invaluable website.

 www.getingofar.gov.uk is the government website which shows vacancies, offers guidance in choosing a course and enables students to sign up via their email for updates.

 Labour Market Information (LMI)

 LMI is an important consideration, as changes in the labour market affect the qualifications you’ll need and the jobs available.
 It’s important to follow the trends and regularly check information which will affect your career.
 You’ll find these websites a useful source of LMI:

 Writing your CV